Houston Texans Go On Spending Spree, Hand Out Four Big Contract Extensions

 Yesterday, the Houston Texans decided to start handing out money like it was candy as they gave four of their players contract extensions just before the start of the regular season next week.
-With these moves, the team has locked up guys that they clearly believe will play a big role in the future success of the franchise for years to come.
+With these moves, the team has locked up guys who they clearly believe will play a big role in the future success of the franchise for years to come.

-The Texans first contract extension was reported by Aaron Wilson of the Houston Chronicle.
+The Texans’ first contract extension was reported by Aaron Wilson of the Houston Chronicle.
 He reported that a source told him that the team had locked up starting free safety Andre Hal.
 He was given a three-year, $15 million contract extension that comes with $7 million in guaranteed money.

 Hal was picked in the seventh round out of Vanderbilt in 2014 and won the starting job part way through his second season.
 He lost that job for a short period last season but regained it by the playoffs and goes into this year as the unquestioned starter.
 In his career, Hal has played in 45 games and started 22 of them.
-He has 101 total tackles, one sack, six interceptions, 21 passes defended and one defensive touchdown.
+He has 101 total tackles, one sack, six interceptions, 21 passes defended, and one defensive touchdown.

 It was then reported by ESPN’s Adam Schefter a few hours later that the team had also extended fullback Jay Prosch.
 A source told Schefter that his extension was for three years and was worth $5.75 million.
 It also comes with $2.7 million guaranteed.

 Prosch was drafted by the team in the sixth round of the 2014 draft out of Auburn.
-Since joining the Texans he has been their primary fullback, playing in 47 games and starting eight of them.
+Since joining the Texans, he has been their primary fullback, playing in 47 games and starting eight of them.
 Prosch is mostly a blocker, as he only has 10 career carries and two receptions.

 It's a three-year, $15 million deal for Andre Hal, $7 million guaranteed